viamrobotics/docs/docs/manage/data/_index.md

 # SME: Aaron Casas
 ---

-Data Management is built into Viam allowing you to capture, sync, view, and export data from your robots, as well as use Machine Learning features to enhance your robot's capabilities.
+Data Management is built into Viam allowing you to capture, sync, [view](view/), [label](label/), and [export](export/) data from your robots, as well as use Machine Learning features to enhance your robot's capabilities.

 {{< cards >}}
 {{% manualcard size="small" %}}